 Orthopaedic Clinical Specialists (OCS)

 The American Physical Therapy Association (APTA), a national professional organization representing more than 100,000 members throughout the United States, established the specialist certification program in 1978.
 Specialization is the process by which a physical therapist builds on a broad base of professional education and practice to develop a greater depth of knowledge and skills related to a particular area of practice.
 The specialist certification program was established to provide formal recognition for physical therapists with advanced clinical knowledge, experience, and skills in a special area of practice and to assist consumers and the health care community in identifying these physical therapists.
-Oklahoma currently has 2,438 Physical Therapists licensed to practice in the state.
-Of those 2,438 Physical Therapists 44 have achieved board certification in Orthopaedics (OCS).
-1 of those 44 Physical Therapists is here at Stover PT.
+Oklahoma currently has 2,438 physical therapists licensed to practice in the state.
+Of those 2,427 physical therapists, 44 have achieved board certification in Orthopaedics (OCS).
+One of those 44 physical therapists is here at Stover PT.